 The Legion fights nearly 36,000 ongoing Disablement Pension cases for war veterans and makes around 300,000 welfare and friendship visits every year.
-The Legion's objectives include promoting the welfare of ex-Servicemen and women and their dependents and relieving hardship among them where it exists; raising and distributing money for these purposes; assisting serving men and women in their return to civilian life; and promoting the interests of their dependents while they themselves are still serving.
+The Legion's objectives include promoting the welfare of ex-Servicemen and women and their descendents and relieving hardship to them where it exists; raising and distributing money for these purposes assisting serving men and women in their return to civilian life; promoting the interests of their dependents while they themselves are serving.
 Within its Royal Charter, the Legion provides help to all the categories above regardless of whether they are its members.
 We provide welfare services, campaign on a range of issues affecting Service personnel, are the Nations custodians of Remembrance, raise funds through the annual Poppy Appeal and are one of the UK's largest membership organisations.

 A Royal Charter is a prestigious formal document, granted and issued by the sovereign on the advice of the Privy Council; Royal Charters have a history dating back to the 13th century.
-Their original purpose was to create public or private corporations (including towns and cities), and to define their privileges and purpose.
-Nowadays, though Charters are still occasionally granted to cities, new Charters are normally reserved for bodies that work in the public interest (such as professional institutions and charities) and which can demonstrate pre-eminence, stability and permanence in their particular field.
+Their original purpose was to create public or private corporations (including town and cities), new Charters and are normally reserved for bodies that will work in the public interest (such as professional institutions and charities) and which can demonstrate pre-eminence, stability and performance in their particular field.
 The Legion received its Royal Charter in 1925.
-Here is a link to the RBL Charter: Royal Charter and Notice of Changes 01/11/2011.

-After making formal applications to the North Cyprus (TRNC) Government during 2010, permission was duly given to open a British Legion Branch in the TRNC, the first of its type, with full charity status to follow in due course.
-The Royal British Legion Headquarters in London formally approved our application to create the Kyrenia Branch of the British Legion in September, 2011 and a formal launch of the branch followed on 1st October 2011, and official charitable status in the TRNC followed in July 2012.
+After making formal applications to the Turkish Republic of North Cyprus (TRNC) Government during 2010, permission was duly given to open a British Legion Branch in the TRNC, the first of its type, with full charity status to follow in due course.
+The British Legion Headquarters in London formally approved our application to create the Kyrenia Branch in September, 2011 and a formal launch of the branch followed on 1st October 2011, official charity status in the TRNC followed in July 2012.
 The branch is currently registered at the Courtyard Inn, Karakum.

-Many Cypriots have served in the Armed Forces, and the Committee are particularly pleased that the establishment of the Legion here in North Cyprus has created an opportunity to promote friendship and harmony between ex-servicemen and women of all nationalities, all of whom share a common bond.
+Many Cypriots have served in the Armed Forces including the Cyprus Regiment, and the Committee are particularly pleased that the establishment of the Legion here in North Cyprus has created an opportunity to promote friendship and harmony between ex-servicemen and women of all nationalities, all of whom share a common bond.